-Skilled Bayshore Area Workers’ Compensation Lawyers Fight for the Rights of Clients Injured at Work in Monmouth, Middlesex, and Ocean Counties
+Skilled NJ Workers’ Compensation Lawyers Fight for the Rights of Clients Injured at Work in Monmouth County, Middlesex County, and Ocean County

 While some jobs are more dangerous than others, getting injured in a workplace accident can have a long-lasting effect on your quality of life.
 Depending on the type of accident and extent of your injuries, you could be facing many years of pain and suffering and possibly the inability to earn a living.

 According to the NJ Department of Labor and Workforce Development, the number of people who filed for Workers’ Compensation benefits in 2013 after being hurt on New Jersey worksites is 129,867.
 Despite safety procedures that should be in place on worksites and offices, accidents do happen.
 When they do, and you are seriously injured, your Workers’ Comp benefits will provide medical treatment, replacement pay for lost wages and, depending on the extent of your injuries, a cash settlement.

 However, just because you are legally entitled to file for these benefits doesn’t mean your employer or its insurance carrier is going to make it easy for you.
 The skilled personal injury lawyers at Rudnick, Addonizio, Pappa & Casazza have helped countless clients in Asbury Park, Hazlet, Keansburg and the surrounding towns in New Jersey get the full Workers’ Comp benefits they deserve.
 We will help you, too.

 Injured Workers Pay No Upfront Legal Fees in Workers’ Compensation Cases